Johnny Depp, a decade of failures and controversy

 “The Rum Diary”, which had been released a year earlier, was a box office flop and with critics, of the 45 million it cost to produce, it only grossed 30 million worldwide, it also had a 51% approval rate from the specialized media, while the audience rated it with 30% approval.

-In 2012 he joined again his favorite director, Tim Burton, who had launched him to fame and with whom he made hits like “Scissorhands”, “Sleepy Hollow”, “Sweeney Todd”, “Charlie and the chocolate factory” and “Alice in Wonderland”.
-Now the project had the stamp of both “Dark Shadows”, which included stars like Michelle Pfeiffer, Eva Green and Chloë Grace Moretz.
+In 2012 he once again joined his favorite director, Tim Burton, who had launched him to fame and with whom he made hits like “Scissorhands”, “Sleepy Hollow”, “Sweeney Todd”, “Charlie and the Chocolate Factory” and “Alice in Wonderland.”
+Now the project had the hallmarks of both “Dark Shadows,” which included stars like Michelle Pfeiffer, Eva Green and Chloë Grace Moretz.

 This feature film, which aimed to be the success of that summer, also turned out to be a failure and grossed 245 million dollars at the box office, a not insignificant figure except for the fact that making this work cost 145 million.
 Critics trashed this film and gave it a 35% approval rating; it is so far the sixth worst film of Depp’s career.

-After various problems during filming and the high cost of production, which exceeded 250 million dollars, the feature film was one of the flops of that year and one of Disney’s biggest (only behind “John Carter” and “Mars needs mamas”), raising 230 million worldwide, that is, it did not recover its investment, while the critic obtained 31% approval on Rotten Tomatoes, from 210 reviews.
+After various problems during filming and the high cost of production, which exceeded 250 million dollars, the feature film was one of the flops of that year and one of Disney’s biggest (only behind “John Carter” and “Mars needs moms”), raising 230 million worldwide: that is, it did not recover its investment, while the critic obtained 31% approval on Rotten Tomatoes, from 210 reviews.

-2014’s “Transcendence” cost $100 million and earned $101 million at the box office; that same year he premiered “Tusk” and it was not successful either, of the three million it cost to make it, it barely got 1.8 at the box office.

-In December of that year, he joined stars such as Meryl Streep, Emily Blunt, James Corden, Chris Pine and Anna Kendrick to bring the staging “Into the woods” to the cinema, which, despite not being an absolute failure, did not obtain. the response that was expected.
-It cost 50 million to make and got 200 at the box office.
+In December of that year, he joined stars such as Meryl Streep, Emily Blunt, James Corden, Chris Pine and Anna Kendrick to bring the staging “Into the Woods” to the cinema, which, despite not being an absolute failure, did not obtain the answer that was expected: it cost 50 million to make and got 200 at the box office.

-The year 2015 would mark the year in which Depp married Amber Heard after three years of dating, and also marked the time of two new professional setbacks, first was “Mordecai”, based on the books of the same name and that, according to specialized media Like El País, it is Johnny Depp’s worst film.
+The year 2015 would mark the year that Depp married Amber Heard after three years of dating, and also marked the time of two new professional setbacks, first was “Mordecai”, based on the books of the same name and that, according to specialized media Like El País, it is Johnny Depp’s worst movie.
 At the monetary level, the tape obtained 30 million dollars of 60 that it cost.

-Despite this, that same year he starred in “Black Mass”, a police drama that aimed to be in awards ceremonies and had a lukewarm reception, but that made believe that Depp’s future was about to improve and return to the old glories.

 In a letter posted on his Instagram, the actor explained that he left the role of dark wizard Gellert Grindelwald after the studio called for his resignation.
 Depp said he was making the announcement in light of recent events.

-Since his legal confrontation with Heard, he has made films like Ciro Guerra’s “Waiting for the Barbarians” and “Yoga Hosers” with his daughter Lily Rose, both of which failed to gross a million dollars.
+Since his legal confrontation with Heard, he has made movies like Ciro Guerra’s “Waiting for the Barbarians” and “Yoga Hosers” with his daughter Lily Rose, neither of which have grossed more than a million dollars.

 In addition to lending his voice to the animated film “Sherlock Gnomes” which, after costing $60 million, grossed $88 million.